zhanghub/duoduoeeee.github.io/oss.md

 - sourceHansCN: SIL Open Font License(<http://scripts.sil.org/OFL>)
 - material-design icons:CC 4.0

 My site referenced to the Google Material Design Language.
 For more information, please visit: <https://google.com/design>.
+To read all license documents please see the PDF that comes with this distribution.

 <hr />